EML Lembit: History

 Lembit is the only surviving warship of the pre-war Estonian Navy and in the Baltic countries.
 Estonia is a maritime nation, and like every country with a long coastline to defend, it has to safeguard its territorial waters.
 With regard to experience gained and observed during World War I, submarines found their proper application in the pre–World War II Estonian Navy.
 The collection organised by the Submarine Fleet Foundation in May 1933 developed into one of the most successful undertakings among similar fundraising events nationwide.

 In the course of building and testing the two submarines, the Estonian crews received training in Great Britain between 1935 and 1937.
 Throughout 1937–1940, Lembit and her sister ship Kalev were the most imposing vessels in the Estonian Navy.
-Their inactivity in the annexation of Estonia by the Soviet Union was a political decision.
+Their inactivity in the occupation of Estonia by the Soviet Union was a political decision.

 Lembit was christened by Alice, the wife of August Schmidt, Estonia's ambassador to United Kingdom, saying: "I name you 'Lembit'.
 May your service be happy and successful.
 May God bless all who serve aboard you."